Mirents/webdriverhelper/README.md

 Create a screenshot/expected folder and copy the files over as your first expected screenshots.
 Run ScreenshotTest again, which will overwrite your previous screenshot.

+Now create a screenshot/diff folder (Leave it empty).

+By default the actual and expected screenshots are filtered with the actual_ and expected_ prefix respectively.
+This can be removed by setting the ACTUAL_SCREENSHOT_FILE_PREFIX and EXPECTED_SCREENSHOT_FILE_PREFIX constants to be empty strings.

 You can then run ImageMagickCompareUtil's compareAndCaptureResults() by invoking

 ```